Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 to perform differently under different situations.

-## INVESTIGATION 4: CONTROL FLOW STATEMENTS
+## INVESTIGATION 4: Control Flow Statements

 In this investigation, you will learn how to use **control-flow statements** to make your shell script behave _differently_ under _different situations or conditions_.